jayendranarumugam/GatewayAutomation/README.md

 # GatewayAutomation

-Recently with the [Data Gateway Automation](https://powerbi.microsoft.com/en-us/blog/announcing-automation-of-data-gateway-installationpublic-preview/) feature.
+Recently with the release of [Data Gateway Automation](https://powerbi.microsoft.com/en-us/blog/announcing-automation-of-data-gateway-installationpublic-preview/) feature.
 We can now Sliently install and configure Data Gateway using Powershell.

-> Note: This is still a public preview feature.
-There will be a Lots of improvements and features will be added when this becomes GA
+> Note: This is still under a **public preview feature**.
+There will be a lots of improvements and features will be added when this becomes GA.

+This repo contains a simple Powershell Script used to Install and configure the DataGateway

 ![](https://powerbiblogscdn.azureedge.net/wp-content/uploads/2020/05/SilentInstall-1024x254.png)

-This repo contains a simple Powershell Script used to Install and configure the DataGateway